MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

 ## Configure stored completions

-To enable stored completions for you Azure OpenAI deployment set the `store` parameter to `True`.
+To enable stored completions for your Azure OpenAI deployment set the `store` parameter to `True`.
 Use the `metadata` parameter to enrich your stored completion dataset with additional information.

 # [Python (Microsoft Entra ID)](#tab/python-secure)